Skip to main content

 Our Vice President of Education was convinced this was the future of learning.
 He ordered us to connect to a new Bulletin Board System (BBS), which meant enduring the shrieking handshake of the modem, the glacial drip of text across the screen, and the constant suspense of whether the system would freeze before you got anywhere interesting.
 Most colleagues smirked and wrote it off as a passing fad.
 I was one of the few brave (or gullible) souls who actually tried.

-Part of me was genuinely thrilled—watching words crawl across the screen felt like glimpsing a secret digital universe.
-But another part of me wondered if this was less “revolution in education” and more “expensive hobby for insomniacs.”
+I'll admit, part of me was genuinely thrilled—watching words crawl across the screen felt like glimpsing a secret digital universe.
+But another part of me wondered if this was less "revolution in education" and more "expensive hobby for insomniacs."
 Still, voicing those doubts felt risky.
 It was easier to nod along with the vision than to risk being branded the pessimist.

 That, I realized, is the core of the Pessimism Aversion Trap—the tendency to avoid sounding negative, even when realism is exactly what's needed.